SavithaSkr/Nostra/README.md

 **Contributing**
 Contributions are welcome!
-If you have any suggestions or improvements, please submit a pull request or open an issue.****
+If you have any suggestions or improvements, please submit a pull request or open an issue.****..

+Thank you for visiting Nostra!
+Enjoy your shopping experience.